How to Create an Internal Knowledge Base: A Complete Guide

 Support Employee Onboarding

-On the contrary, poor onboarding creates an environment of discomfort for new hires, which is the main reason why they tend to leave in just 3 or 6 months.
+On the contrary, poor onboarding creates an environment of discomfort for new hires, which is the main reason they tend to leave in just 3 or 6 months.

 An internal knowledge base can support your employee onboarding endeavors by equipping new hires with all the guidance they need to get familiar with their new role.
 It handholds them at every step, helping them sink into your company culture and become meaningful contributors in the initial months of joining.